 Figure 9.
-Expanded length frequency distributions from 2002 to 2014.
+Expanded length frequency distributions from 2002 to 2015.
 Kittens lengths were used to characterize the extra small category in 2013.
 Y-axis is allowed to rescale.

 Figure 10.
-Expanded length frequency distributions from 2007 to 2014.
+Expanded length frequency distributions from 2007 to 2017.
 No lengths for extra small (xs) exist in 2013.
 Kittens lengths were used to characterize the extra small category in 2013.
+No length samples for unclassified were used from 2007-2014.
+Unclassifieds in 2015 are based on two samples.
 Y-axis is allowed to rescale.

 Figure 11.
-Expanded length frequency distributions from 2002 to 2014.
+Expanded length frequency distributions from 2002 to 2017.
 Kittens lengths were used to characterize the extra small category in 2013.
+No length samples for unclassified were used from 2007-2014.
+Unclassifieds in 2015 are based on two samples.
 Y-axis scales is fixed.